 Dr. Valsa Madhava's Story

 Dr. Madhava’s involvement with patients with addictions began during her medical residency in North Carolina.
-In her spare time, she worked in the local prison, where she encountered many patients who were in prison for substance-use related crimes.
-As a general internist, she has since worked with populations that struggle with substance-use in many different settings.
-For several years, she worked at the Rikers Island jails, where she treated opioid use disorder with methadone and buprenorphine, and managed medically-supervised withdrawals.
+In her spare time, she worked in the local prison, where she encountered many patients who were in prison for substance-use-related crimes.
+As a general internist, she has since worked with populations that struggle with substance use in many different settings.
+For several years, she worked at the Rikers Island jails, treating opioid use disorder with methadone and buprenorphine, and managing medically supervised withdrawals.
 She has also worked in several different opioid treatment programs where methadone was the primary treatment modality, and in clinic settings where Buprenorphine/Naloxone was prescribed to eligible patients with opioid use disorders.

 For the past two years, Dr. Madhava has worked at the St. John’s Riverside Hospital Addiction Intake facility, where patients are admitted for detoxification (medically supervised withdrawal) and rehabilitation services.

 Having treated thousands of patients with addictions in various capacities, it was disheartening for her to see so many patients relapse quickly after treatment, even though many tried very hard to achieve abstinence with standard treatment options.
 In spite of the availability and usefulness of medications such as methadone and buprenorphine for the treatment of opioid addictions, she discovered many patients were not interested in starting or continuing these medications for an indefinite period of time.
 Dr. Madhava has seen countless patients come off these medications and relapse soon after.